 - Label and date the jar and set it aside for at least a week.
 I usually end up leaving them for more than a month.

 Enjoy the fruits of your labor.
-It only takes a little sip of cordial to get the mood-lifting, grief-relieving effects of Mimosa.
+It only takes a little sip of cordial to enjoy the mood-lifting, grief-relieving effects of Mimosa.
 A tiny bit goes a long way.
 Save your sips for when you really need a hug for your heart.

 Matthew Wood, The Practice of Traditional Western Herbalism.